geoman-io/leaflet-geoman/documentation/leaflet.arrowheads.readme.md

 [Leaflet GeometryUtil](https://github.com/makinacorpus/Leaflet.GeometryUtil).

 You can use leaflet-arrowheads by including the JavaScript source file (along with Leaflet GeometryUtil).
 In this project the file is `src/js/Libraries/Arrowheads.js`.
-Some non-functional changes have been made to the source file.
+A change was made to the source file on line 372, which prevents Geoman from targeting the arrowheads for editing or rotating.
+There was also a `hasArrowheads()` function added to help determine if a line has arrowheads associated with it.

 You could also use npm to install it: